High-Performance Generation of Constrained Inputs: Profiling: LBT for Previously Evaluated Formats

 \subsection{Experimental Setup}

 All evaluations are performed on a server with two Intel(R) Xeon(R) Gold 6248R CPUs and 512~GiB~RAM.
 The experiments are executed within an Ubuntu 22.04.5 virtual machine with 32~assigned CPUs and 256~GiB~RAM, without overbooking.
 Individual experimental trials are bound to a single core with \texttt{taskset} and run one at a time.
-Rust sources were built with version nightly-2025-10-09 using \texttt{-Znext-solver}\footnote{The old trait solver in the latest stable Rust, 1.90.0, simply takes a much longer time to build and significantly more RAM.
-There are no major runtime performance differences.} and Python sources were executed with Python 3.10.
+Rust sources were built with version nightly-2025-10-09 using \texttt{-Znext-solver}\footnote{The old trait solver in the corresponding stable Rust, 1.90.0, can take several hours to build, even incrementally.
+The next-generation solver can build the same code within a few minutes at most.
+There are no perceptible runtime performance differences.
+We discuss the cause of this in greater detail in \cref{sec:compiler-opts-inspection}.} and Python sources were executed with Python 3.10.
 The \fandango{} evaluation was completed with v1.0.0, which was the current stable release when we began this work.